Purple bacteria: Taxonomy

 Purple sulfur bacteria are named for the ability to produce elemental sulfur.
 They are included in the class Gammaproteobacteria, in the two families Chromatiaceae and Ectothiorhodospiraceae.
 While the former family stores the produced sulfur inside the cell, the latter sends the sulfur outside the cell.
 According to a 1985 phylogeny, Gammaproteobacteria is divided into three sub-lineages, with both families falling into the first along with non-photosynthetic species such as Nitrosococcus oceani.

 The similarity between the photosynthetic machinery in these different lines indicates that it had a common origin, either from some common ancestor or passed by lateral transfer.
-Purple sulfur bacteria and purple nonsulfur bacteria were distinguished on the basis of physiological factors of their tolerance and utilization of sulfide: was considered that purple sulfur bacteria tolerate millimolar levels of sulfide and oxidized sulfide to sulfur globules stored intracellulary while purple nonsulfur bacteria species did neither.
+Purple sulfur bacteria and purple nonsulfur bacteria were distinguished on the basis of physiological factors of their tolerance and utilization of sulfide: was considered that purple sulfur bacteria tolerate millimolar levels of sulfide and oxidize sulfide to sulfur globules stored intracellulary while purple nonsulfur bacteria species did neither.
 This kind of classification was not absoluted.
 It was refuted with classic chemostat experiments by Hansen and Van Gemerden (1972) that demonstrate the growing of many purple nonsulfur bacteria species at low levels of sulfide (0.5 mM) and in so doing, oxidize sulfide to S0, S_{4}O_{6}^{2−}, or SO_{4}^{2−}.
 The important distinction that remains from these two different metabolisms is that: any S0 formed by purple nonsulfur bacteria is not stored intracellularly but is deposited outside the cell (even if there are exception for this as Ectothiorhodospiraceae).
 So if grown on sulfide it is easy to differentiate purple sulfur bacteria from purple non-sulfur bacteria because the microscopically globules of S0 are formed.

 Metabolism

-Purple Bacteria are able to perform different metabolisms that allow them to adapt to different and even extreme environmental conditions.
+Purple bacteria are able to perform different metabolic pathways that allow them to adapt to different and even extreme environmental conditions.
 They are mainly photoautotrophs, but are also known to be chemoautotrophic and photoheterotrophic.
-Since pigments synthesis does not take place in presence of oxygen, phototrophic growth only occurs in anoxic and light conditions.
+Since pigment synthesis does not take place in presence of oxygen, phototrophic growth only occurs in anoxic and light conditions.
 However purple bacteria can also grow in dark and oxic environments.
 In fact they can be mixotrophs, capable of anaerobic and aerobic respiration or fermentation basing on the concentration of oxygen and availability of light.